 -

-In the case of bus tours in a city, hiring a guide can make exploring an unknown city a lot easier.
+In the case of bus tours in a city, hiring a guide can make exploring a unknown town a lot easier.